 What’s better on a beautiful summer evening than burgers, grilled corn, and a mélange of roasted eggplant, zucchini, red bell peppers, red onions and cherry tomatoes tossed with cubes of fresh mozzarella and basil leaves.
-I’m making a Greek-style lamb burger with Kalamata olives, pine nuts, nutmeg, fresh herbs, garlic, goat cheese and lemon.
-We’re celebrating EJL’s birthday (62!).
+I’m making a Greek-style Lamb Burgers to celebrate EJL’s 62nd birthday!

 Greek-Style Lamb Burgers